-This network was generated as part of the manuscript A systems-biology approach connects aging mechanisms with Alzheimer’s disease pathogenesis, Leventhal et al.
+This network was generated as part of the manuscript An integrative systems-biology approach defines mechanisms of Alzheimer’s disease neurodegeneration, Leventhal et al.

 A link to the manuscript will be provided when uploaded to a preprint server